EmilChoparinov/Chip-Challenge/README.md

 port.
 1. Clone the repository using the helpful command `git clone https://github.com/EmilChoparinov/Chip-Challenge`
 2. Once thats done, make a python virtual environment in the root folder using the command `py -2 -m virtualenv chipenv`
 3. Now activate this environment.
-The windows command would be `. ./chipenv/Scripts/activate`
+The powershell command would be `. ./chipenv/Scripts/activate`
 4. Install the listed dependencies using this pip command: `py -2 -m pip install -r r.txt`
 5. If everything went well, you should be able to now run the server by doing `py -2 manage.py runserver`
 6. Game will be live on the route `localhost:(portyouchose)/play`